Texas Longhorns 2025 regular season NCAAF schedule: TV channel, livestream & where to watch the games | Goal.com US

 |FOX, Fubo, DirecTV Stream

-Here is the list of the Texas Longhorns NCAAF fixtures for the 2025 regular season:
+Here is the list of the LSU Tigers NCAAF fixtures for the 2025 regular season:

 |Channel